Mark Major: Late minor-league career

 Major still had NHL interest and was quickly signed as a free agent on August 20, 1997, by the Washington Capitals.
 He started out in their farm system playing for the Portland Pirates of the AHL.
 In his first season, Major was first on his team and second in the league for penalty minutes with 355.
 This was his career-high for PIMs in a season and as of 2007, he still holds the team record for penalty minutes in a single season.
 Major wasn't finished with 355 and added 52 more PIMs in 10 playoff games that year.
 The following season he again led the team in PIMs and saw his point production decrease to only nine points in 66 games.
 He was let go by Washington and began play for the Houston Aeros of the IHL in 1999.
 After just 20 games (with 81 PIMs), Major was signed as a free agent by the Flint Generals of the United Hockey League.
 He was named team captain and finished out the 1999–00 season with the Generals scoring 41 points, his highest point total in years, and helped the team win the Colonial Cup.
 He put up great numbers the following season when he finished with 46 points and 163 PIMs.
 Generals coach Billy Thurlow had this to say about Major's style of play:

 Anytime he's on the ice, people have to respect us.
 Nobody's going to shove us around.

 He would also go on to join the AHL's Hershey Bears for two games in the 2000–01 season.
 In 2001, he joined the Wheeling Nailers of the East Coast Hockey League and would go on to score 84 points in two seasons with the Nailers.
 The coach, John Brophy, had this to say about Major returning for his second season in Wheeling:

 We are very fortunate to have Mark return to the Nailers, not only are we getting a great player and a natural team leader, but a guy who is good in the community and represents the Nailers and Penguins organizations with class.

 The 2003–04 season would be Major's last, playing in 40 games for the Laval Chiefs of the QSMHL and 12 games for the Kalamazoo Wings of the UHL.

-Playing roller hockey
+Playing inline hockey

 Major was also an active member of the Roller Hockey International League for its entire lifespan.
 Major played on the Buffalo Stampede in 1994 and 1995, winning the Murphy Cup in 1994.
 He joined the Empire State Cobras in 1996 and the New Jersey Rockin' Rollers in 1997.
 When the RHI folded in 1997, Major continued playing with the Buffalo Wings of Major League Roller Hockey in 1998 and joined the newly re-formed Roller Hockey International with Buffalo in 1999.
 The league folded for good after the 1999 season.